How to add different signatures to the first and subsequent messages

 This will be the default signature rule for new emails.
 Make the signature template more complex.
 We recommend using complete contact information and additional items, such as marketing banners, links to social media profiles, a legal disclaimer, etc.

-When your signature template is ready, return to the Manage Signatures App.
+When your signature template is complete, save your changes and close the editor.
 Go to the Options tab and select the Set this signature as default for new messages checkbox (Fig. 6., item 1).

 Click the button in the Signature rules section to clone the rule you have just created (Fig. 6., item 2).
 That way you make sure that both signatures are assigned to the same users.
 Cloning is especially useful if you are using more complex sets of conditions and exceptions to define senders.